5 Top Reasons You Should See a Vegan Nutritionist

 Their response?: “You know, that’s not going to save animals.”

-Unfortunately, that’s where the conversation stops for many vegans seeking healthcare.
+Unfortunately, that’s where the conversation stops for some vegans seeking healthcare.

 Our values are not understood or accepted.
 Sometimes we are told that vegan diets aren’t healthy with no explanation.

-A dietitian who identifies as vegan is more likely to understand these frustrations.
+A dietitian who identifies as vegan might be more likely to understand these frustrations.
 He/she can give you references, and questions to ask your doctor.

-And of course, it’s possible that your doctor doesn’t even know dietitians with vegan expertise exist.
-Chances are, he/she will be more comfortable knowing you are getting expert nutrition advice.
+And of course, it’s possible that your doctor doesn’t even know dietitians with vegan expertise exist!

-5. Some vegans have more complex nutrition needs
+5. You may be a vegan with more complex nutrition needs

 Here are some examples of more complex area’s that could benefit from a Registered Dietitian Nutritionist’s help (FYI: not a comprehensive list):